 Our departure gate was a bus gate, but ground boarding was kind of a bonus in order to view this brand new aircraft.

-Once on board, I was originally booked in an exit row seat, but due to the configuration change, I just had a standard window seat.
+Once on board, I was originally booked in an exit row seat.
+Thanks to the configuration change, I just had a standard window seat.
 I got nervous when I realized there was a change, and was concerned that they put they swapped out the 787.
 Thankfully that did not happen, so I didn’t bother to try to change my seat again.
 As I later discovered, the economy cabin was maybe 50 percent full, and I had a row to myself.
 This domestic configuration is pretty similar to how United is configuring this economy cabin with the exception of in seat AVOD and the extra legroom in the economy plus cabin.

 After takeoff, I was treated to some good views of Tokyo Bay, the city, and Mount Fuji in the distance.
 It was a pretty clear day, so sightseeing was nice throughout much of the flight.